awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

           - AWS::EC2::Instance
 ```

-## Disallow Public Access to Amazon RDS Database Instances<a name="disallow-rds-public-access"></a>
+## Detect Whether Public Access to Amazon RDS Database Instances is Enabled<a name="disallow-rds-public-access"></a>

-Detects whether your Amazon RDS database instances have public access enabled\.
+Detects whether your Amazon RDS database instances allow public access\.
+You can secure your Amazon RDS database instances by disallowing public access\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.